swissmanu/pattern-matching-with-typescript/README.md

 })(a);  // results in "A string: Hello World"
 ```

-The big advantage of this solution plays once we have to modify the `Argument` type again.
-Simply adapt  `ArgumentPattern` accordingly and TypeScript will light up all code occurrences where we have to take action.
+The big advantage of this solution plays once I have to modify the `Argument` type again: I Simply adapt  `ArgumentPattern` accordingly and TypeScript will light up all code occurrences where action needs to be taken.
 A consistent evaluation of a union type becomes much easier this way.